charmbracelet/mods/README.md

 Mods uses `gpt-4` with OpenAI by default but you can specify any model as long as your account has access to it or you have installed locally with LocalAI.

-You can add new models to the settings with `mods -s`.
+You can add new models to the settings with `mods --settings`.
 You can also specify a model and an API endpoint with `-m` and `-a` to use models not in the settings file.

 #### Title